 Maryland is not exactly a gun friendly state.
 We have a lot of laws affecting gun ownership.
-I believe Maryland authorities are looking for people to make an example out of.
+I believe Maryland authorities will be looking for people who violate those laws so they can make an example out of them.
 You do not want to be that guy.

 So read on to find out what you have to do to stay out of trouble as a Maryland gun owner.